ArtesOscuras/Dicma.py/README.md

 ### PASSWORD mode:

-This is the main mode of this tool, and can generate a massive list of possible password based on specific words or concetps.
-You can introduce this words from a text file (one per line) or a list like "hotel, ibis, corporate, ...".
-Output can be printed throug terminal or (more recomended) stored in a file with `-o` flag.
+This is the main mode of the tool and can generate a massive list of possible passwords based on specific words or concepts.
+You can provide these words via a text file (one per line) or a list like "hotel, ibis, corporate, ...".
+The output can be shown in the terminal or (recommended) saved to a file with the `-o` flag.

-Example: word "hotel" will be processed like:
+Example: The word "hotel" will be processed like:

 `python3 dicma.py -p "hotel"`